 Although verbal notice is allowed, you should also provide your employer with written notice and keep a copy of this written notice.
 This will prevent the possibility that your employer will attempt to deny that you gave the required notice.
 Your notice should be given to someone in a position of authority, such as your immediate supervisor or personnel director.

-3) If you are Physically able, Gather as Much Information and Photos as Possible
+3) Gather as Much Information and Photos as Possible

 You should collect any documents, witness names and contact information related to your accident.
 If you are able to, take photos of where and how the accident occurred.
 This is evidence that is critical, should your employer deny that you did suffer the accident.
 In addition, keep copies of all communication with your employer, employer’s insurance company, or medical personnel regarding your work injury.